vircadia/vircadia-native-core/README.md

 you likely had Cmake generate Xcode project files and have not run `cmake ..` in a clean build directory.

 Then, launch the static domain-server.
-All of the targets will run in the foreground, so you'll either want to background it yourself or open a seperate terminal window per target.
+All of the targets will run in the foreground, so you'll either want to background it yourself or open a separate terminal window per target.

     cd domain-server && ./domain-server

-Then, run an assignment-client with 3 forks to fulfill the avatar-mixer, audio-mixer, and voxel-server assignments.
-It uses localhost as its assignment-server and talks to it on port 40102 (the default domain-server port).
+Then, run an assignment-client with all three necessary components: avatar-mixer, audio-mixer, and voxel-server assignments.
+The assignment-client uses localhost as its assignment-server and talks to it on port 40102 (the default domain-server port).

+In a new Terminal window, run:

     ./assignment-client/assignment-client -n 3

-Any target can be terminated with CTRL-C (SIGINT) in the associated terminal window.
+Any target can be terminated with Ctrl-C (SIGINT) in the associated Terminal window.

 To test things out you'll want to run the Interface client.
 You can make that target with the following command: